-Any member of staff, or visitor detecting a potential problem will report immediately to the School Business Manager.
+Any member of staff, or visitor detecting a potential problem will report immediately to School Business Manager.

-13.13 Lettings (see Lettings Policy)
+13.13 Lettings

 If the school is let, the Headteacher must be satisfied that the hiring organisation will use the premises in a safe manner.
 A signed, written letting agreement will be completed and copies kept.